quicwg/ops-drafts/draft-ietf-quic-manageability.md

 endpoints change address or port.
 This change can be due to NAT rebinding or address migration.

+The connection ID must change upon intentional address change by an endpoint, so it is only possible for a passive observer to link unintended changes of address using the connection ID.

 Since the connection ID may change multiple times during the lifetime of a connection, and connection ID negotiation is encrypted, packets with the same five-tuple but different connection IDs might or might not belong to